elmar-hinz/Cool/README.md

 	Cool/Modules/MyCompanyMySuperModule/

-The subdirectories `Interfaces`, `Classes`, `Hooks` and `Services` are the places where the autoloader is looking for.
+The subdirectories `Interfaces`, `Classes`, `Services`, `Signals` and `Receivers` are the places where the autoloader is looking for.
 If your pathes differ from this, you have to provide your own loading mechanism.

 	MyModule/Interfaces/
 	MyModule/Classes/
-	MyModule/Hooks/
 	MyModule/Services/
+	MyModule/Signals/
+	MyModule/Receivers/

-Hooks and Services must stay in their matching directory to be autoregistered.
+Services and Receivers must stay in their matching directory to be autoregistered.

-	MyModule/Hooks/
 	MyModule/Services/
+	MyModule/Receivers/

 Other recommended Directories